top of page

 BURNING REGULATIONS

-Open Burning is regulated by the Utah Department of Environment Quality (DEQ).
-There are statewide rules in place that regulate open burn activities to help minimize emissions and ensure that the National Ambient Air Quality Standards (NAAQX) are met.
+Burning is regulated by Utah State Law (65A-8-211) and the Utah Department of Environment Quality (DEQ).
+There are statewide rules in place that regulate burning activities to help minimize emissions and ensure that the National Ambient Air Quality Standards (NAAQX) are met.
 Modifications to burning rules occurred in 2013 and were issued by the Utah State Division of Air Quality (DAQ).
-These changes include a statewide requirement to obtain a Utah Division of Air Quality's online Open Burn Permit.
-(SEE BELOW FOR MORE INFO)
+These changes include a statewide requirement to obtain a Utah Division of Air Quality's online

 There are three types of burning